Public Work's Solar Panels

 The City of Wauwatosa partnered with MMSD in the summer of 2018 to distribute free rain barrels, rain gardens, and soil amendments to residents to make their lawns much more absorbent.
 Rain barrels collect and store rain water runoff, which helps to reduce runoff pollution and erosion.
-Plus, you get free water!
-Although rain barrels, rain gardens, and soil amendments are no longer free, residents may still purchase them through MMSD.
+Residents may purchase rain barrels through MMSD.

-The City of Wauwatosa is being recognized by the Milwaukee Metropolitan Sewer District (MMSD) as a ‘Green Liminary’ for our green alley construction.
-We installed 17 green alleys so far, with 5 more coming in 2020.
+The City of Wauwatosa was recognized by the Milwaukee Metropolitan Sewer District (MMSD) as a ‘Green Luminary’ for our green alley construction.
+We have installed 17 green alleys so far, with 5 more coming in 2020.
 The green alleys feature new concrete paving, storm sewer relay, surface restorations, and sidewalk and drive approaches in alleyways.
 The process reduces rainfall runoff, helps clean and recharge groundwater and alleviates flooding concerns.

 Single Use Plastic Straws